Open PhD position

 level of a German Diploma/Master.

-The appointment will start summer 2016, for up to three years.
+The appointment will start early 2017, for up to three years.
 Interested

 applicants should submit a curriculum vitae and a list of publications, and